 Drive-thru rack

 On average, drive-in pallet racking costs $150-$250 per pallet position, including freight and installation.
-This cost is a rough estimate based on projects we’ve worked on, but this number may look drastically different from one storage system to another.
+This cost is an approximate estimate from our past projects, but it can vary significantly between different storage systems.

 Drive In Pallet Racking Safety